shkim24/p8105_hw6_sk5538/hw6.md

   )
 ```

-mother’s age, gestational age, mother’s pre-pregnancy BMI, mother’s
+Mother’s age, gestational age, mother’s pre-pregnancy BMI, mother’s
 weight gain, and father’s income are retained in my model because they
 are strong, well-established predictors of birthweight.

-Father’s and
-mother’s race are also included to account for socioeconomic and
+Father’s and mother’s race are also included to account for
-healthcare access differences.
-Father’s race and income could be
+socioeconomic and healthcare access differences.
+Father’s race and
-related, therefore I will add them as an interaction term.
-Malformation
+income could be related, therefore I will add them as an interaction
+term.

-is included because they directly affect birthweight by influencing
+Malformation is included because they directly affect birthweight by
-fetal development.
+influencing fetal development.

 ``` r
 bwt_model <- lm(bwt ~  delwt + momage + gaweeks + ppbmi + wtgain + fincome*frace  + mrace + malform,  data = bw_df)